 So how can your church be a rescuing place for children, youth, and adults who are dealing with anxiety?

 1. Provide opportunities to acknowledge anxious feelings.
 Care ministry is more vital today than ever before.
 Does your church offer venues for dealing with stress?
 The Engle Center staff started a weekly anxiety management group.
 “It’s a skill-building group,” Muir said.
 “They train in cognitive responses to anxiety as well as specific behavioral skills such as relaxation and mindfulness.”

 2. Allow time for relational ministry.
 The church is the one place where people can support and encourage each other through life’s storms.
 But if our Bible classes, volunteer ministry teams, and worship services aren’t helping people grow relationally—with each other and with God—we’re missing the goal.
-Relational ministry goes beyond the “shake hands with someone” exercise.
+Relational ministry goes beyond the “Hi, how’re you?” exercise.
 It’s a deeper level of connection where we become authentic, share each other’s burdens, and understand that we’re all in this together.
 Belonging comes before believing.

 3. Keep ministry Jesus-centered.
 Jesus wanted his disciples to connect with his heart, not knowledge-based facts about his life.
 His relational leadership style developed trust and loyalty so his followers would be able to “Give all your worries and cares to God, for he cares about you” (1 Peter 5:7).

 People today are anxious.
 The people in your church are anxious.
 Ministering to this need might be a fresh, new approach in our efforts and methodologies to making disciples.